panitsasi/panitsasi.github.io/_pages/about.md

 author_profile: true
 ---

 I am a PhD candidate in the Department of Electrical and Computer Engineering at Yale University and a member of the [SmartNets research group](https://smartnets.yale.edu/) at the Yale Institute for Network Science (YINS).
 I began my PhD in Fall 2022 under the supervision of [Prof. Leandros Tassiulas](https://engineering.yale.edu/research-and-faculty/faculty-directory/leandros-tassiulas).
-My research lies broadly at the intersection of wireless communications, machine learning, and network security.
+My research lies at the intersection of cellular networks and machine learning.

 ## Research Interests

 **AI for Networked Systems:**
-Design of machine learning algorithms for optimizing control, resource allocation, and performance in next-generation networks.
+Development of advanced machine learning methods to optimize control, resource allocation, and performance in next-generation cellular networks.

-**Wireless Network Security:**
+**Cellular Network Security:**
-Development of robust, data-driven techniques for detecting and mitigating adversarial attacks in wireless networks.
+Design of resilient techniques for the detection and mitigation of adversarial threats in cellular networks.

 ## News